zzvara/h2o-flux-configuration/README.md

 `h2o-stube-spark-configuration.yaml`.
 (Especially access keys, your configured Elasticsearch access, and so on.)

+## Services not required

+- Attached Seldon operator that will help us to facilitate ML inference quickly to accompany the Spark jobs.

 ## Troubleshooting

 - Refer to corresponding service troubleshooting for more information